Daniel-Nashnaz/SupabaseFileUpload/README.md

-# Supabase File Upload System
+# Supabase File Upload System And Auth With Google

 A simple React application that demonstrates file upload functionality using Supabase Storage.
 This system allows users to upload files (images and PDFs) and get public URLs for the uploaded files.